Counseling Education

 The portion of Corpus Christi in Kleberg County is within the Riviera Independent School District.
 The portion in San Patricio County is in the Ingleside Independent School District.

 The Roman Catholic Diocese of Corpus Christi provides the primary and secondary education for Catholic schools.
 Several Open Enrollment Charter Schools are in Corpus Christi.
-These public schools are: Accelerated Learning Center, Cesar E Chavez Academy, Corpus Christi College Preparatory HS, Corpus Christi Montessori School, Dr ML Garza-Gonzalez Charter School, GCCLR Institute of Technology, Premier HS of Corpus Christi, Richard Milburn Academy, School of Science and Technology, Seashore Learning Center, and Seashore Middle Academy (Archived 2016-02-21 at the Wayback Machine).
+These public schools are: Accelerated Learning Center, Cesar E Chavez Academy, Corpus Christi College Preparatory HS, Corpus Christi Montessori School, Dr ML Garza-Gonzalez Charter School, GCCLR Institute of Technology, Premier HS of Corpus Christi, Richard Milburn Academy, School of Science and Technology, Seashore Learning Center, and Seashore Middle Academy.

 High Schools